 Stu went on from Eckerd to get his MFA in sculpture at Indiana University.
 Thereafter his first position of employment was Artist in Residence at the Coleman Arts Center in Sumter County Alabama, one of the poorest counties in that state.
 Stu drove up and down all the back roads of the county in his pickup truck, collaborating in making and recording original music with school children and gospel singers.
 The resulting cd, titled Clouds, was so fresh and inspiring that it made the rounds of radio stations as far away as New Jersey, and it was ultimately picked up by the American Composers Forum and issued on their Innova label.
 Not only that, but Stu's original cd package design, using recycled materials, was one of five finalists for a Grammy Award in 2006!

-Blaze Birge ('97) collaborated with her show partner NiCole Manuel to stage a stunning performance work in the gallery, transforming the space into a cabaret, complete with original dance, music and costume.
-After graduation Blaze went to London to learn the art of trapeze, and then with alumni Tony Camarda (Creative Writing '94), Mike Luparello (Philosophy '99) and Nick Schwartz (Visual Arts '98) founded the Flynn Creek Circus, headquartered deep in the forests of Mendocino County, California.
-The circus is described as a "fusion of the Visual and Performing Arts," and is dedicated not only to performance throughout northern California but also to the arts of the community, offering classes and workshops "from schools to festivals to corporate team building."
+Blaze Birge Jones ('97) collaborated with her show partner NiCole Manuel to stage a stunning performance work in the gallery for their senior thesis, transforming the gallery space into a cabaret, complete with original dance, music and costume.
+After graduation Blaze went to London to learn the art of trapeze, and then co-founded the Flynn Creek Circus, headquartered deep in the forests of Mendocino County, California.
+The circus is described as "pushing tradition to the edge," and is dedicated not only to performance throughout northern California but also to the arts of the community, offering classes and workshops.

 With these several examples of IA prototypes, it should be plain why we were inspired to create the Interdisciplinary Arts major, to give shape and identity to what has been done so well in the past here, and to raise a banner high in hopes of attracting students who are similarly innovative and inspired to creatively integrate their arts experience at Eckerd.